Downend, South Gloucestershire

 Downend is a residential suburb of Greater Bristol, England, the housing stock is typically terraced Victorian, 1930s and 1950s semi-detached and detached.
 It is in the South Gloucestershire local district, located to the northeast of Bristol and bordered by the Bristol City suburb of Fishponds, and the South Gloucestershire suburbs of Staple Hill, Frenchay, Mangotsfield, and Emersons Green.
 The community was formerly part of the parish of Mangotsfield.

 On 19 January 2020 The Sunday Times ran an article which named Downend as one of the UK's best suburbs.

 Downend forms, with the suburb of Bromley Heath, the civil parish of Downend and Bromley Heath, created in 2003.

+Schools and Education

+In the areas of Downend and Bromley heath, there are multiple schools.
+These are listed below: